omclarke/omclarke/README.md

   I'm  an entry-level Data Analyst, making a career change from 10+ years working in various roles, as a Pharmacy Technician, ranging from retail to wholesale, inpatient, instructing, and sales.
 Also a recently separated Airborne Military Police Veteran.
 I've completed a **'Data Analytics Immersion Bootcamp'** at Thinkful.
 Over the past four months, I learned Excel (Pivots, Formulas, Visualization, Analysis, Statistics) SQL, Python(Pandas, Numpy, Seaborn), data cleaning, data querying and Tableau.
 During this 50+ hours a week course, I've also completed 3 Capstone projects as well a working on some for my own portfolio.
 Along side that I've learned how to use PowerBI, as I noticed its another industry standard that would be good to add to my skillset.
 Currently a student at Thomas Edison State University for Mathematics and Data Science as I continue to progress in my career.

   ⚡ Fun fact: I love biking, cars, drawing, writing, cooking, and cinema.
+And I increase employee morale by 52.3%

 In this overview I will be updating my portfolio, projects and webpage.